chunky-dev/docs/ChunkyDocs/docs/user_interface/render/advanced.md

 - `Preview Renderer` - `PreviewRenderer` - No other renderers are bundled.
 See plugins.

 [^1]: Make sure that the SPP Target of the specified scene is greater than the sum of the current SPP for the scene and dump you are merging.
-Otherwise there may be unexpected behaviour...
+Otherwise, there may be unexpected behaviour...

 --8<-- "includes/abbreviations.md"